tuist/arctic-workshop/README.md

 Then you can click on the link to run the app through the macOS app, which you can install [using this link](https://tuist.dev/download).

 > [!NOTE]
-> Previews can be accessed by anyone that that's member to an organization's account.
+> Previews can be accessed by anyone who's member to an organization's account.
 Teams can post previews on PRs that can be easily opened by anyone reviewing the PR by just clicking on the link.

 ### 14. Dynamic configuration